kicaj29/aws/ArchitectingAndEcosystem/readme.md

 * Services, not Server
   * Do not use just EC2
   * Use managed services, databases, serverless, etc!

+# Cloud architecture design principles

+* Design for failure: understanding what and how components fail, and how to architect around failures to add resiliency
+* Decouple components vs monolithic architecture
+  * Monolithic architecture
+    * If one process of the application experiences a spike in demand the entire architecture must be scaled
+    * To update system we have to update always the whole system
+* Implement elasticity in the cloud vs. on-premises
+* Think parallel: serial and sequential processes similar to monolithic, tightly coupled architectures, are incredibly limited.
+  Dependencies can make or break entire processes, any any failure in the chain, means a failure for thw whole job.
+  Thinking parallel is similar to decoupling, but you are looking at how you can divide a job, into its simplest form, and then distribute that load to multiple components (example is load balancer).

 # Well architected framework 6 pillars